Do’s and Don’ts in India

 Photography Rules

-- Always ask permission before photographing locals
+• Always ask permission before photographing local people, especially in villages

 Food & Hygiene Mistakes to Avoid

-- Avoid drinking tap water
+• Avoid drinking tap water during your trip

-- Skip raw salads from unknown vendors
+• Be cautious with raw salads or cut fruits from unknown vendors

 Final Cultural Tip